by the numbers -

 Reflection - Collecting the Data You Need

 Now, think about your own community.
 Is there a program or activity in place or are you starting to plan a new project?
 What are some ways that you could measure activities, outputs, and short-term impact?
 What about resident stories?
 How could you gather qualitative data to explain how the project makes a difference and why it matters?
 Click here to complete the first of two reflections in this chapter.
-Completing the reflections will also record your progress.
+Completing your reflection will also record your progress.
+Important: Complete each section before moving on to its corresponding reflection.
+When you return to the form, you will automatically be taken to where you last left off.

 Organizing for Data-Driven Decision Making